AyaAbduh/infromation-Retrieval/README.md

 # infromation-Retrieval
-Enter a sentence and the code will get to you files that contains this sentence
+Enter a sentence and the code will retrieve the files where this sentence exist

 Step1: the user enters the documents